ryanr003/COMS-3360-Ray-Tracer/README.md

 ## Requirements Met

-All requirements implemented with `// REQUIREMENT:` comments throughout the code (so it's eiaser for you to find requirments in the code):
+All requirements implemented with `// REQUIREMENT:` comments throughout the code (so it's easier for you to find requirements in the code):

 **Core Features (Top List from Piazza):**
 - Camera with configurable position, orientation, FOV (`camera.h`)